| CALL FOR SUBMISSIONS

 Provide a session title in fewer than 10 words.
 Your session title should clearly highlight the focus of your submission.

 Select one track that best suggests where your session would fit into GDC Next.
-Consider choosing a secondary track if your session topic overlaps in tracks (not required).

 - Audience Level